Practical knowledge2025-07-01T12:04:29+02:00

 Who do the rules apply to?

-A: The rules apply to everyone, including those who obtained their licence before 1 March 2002.
+Answer: The rules apply to everyone, including those who obtained their licence before 1 March 2002.
 The first licence is "on probation" for three years.

-For example, if you have currently held your first driving licence for 1 year and 7 months, the rules also apply to you.
+For example, if you have currently held your first licence for 1 year and 7 months, the rules also apply to you.

 3.